 Each year, the e-commerce industry grows in revenue.
-In 2015, it was $1.548 trillion dollars.
+In 2015,.
 Three years later, by the end of 2018, the global online sales revenue is approaching an impressive $2.842 trillion dollars, an almost x2 increase.

 With the rising profits, e-commerce websites become popular targets of hacker attacks.
 And when cybercriminals from all over the world want a slice of your pie, you know you are in trouble.

 Online stores process payments without the presence of a credit card.
 This fact alonefor people who would like to take advantage of this online.

 Hackers Use Stolen Payment Details to Buy Your Goods

 Can you guess which online businesses are most vulnerable to fraudulent payment?Charities.